harisami/CarND-Behavioral-Cloning-P3/writeup_Haris.md

 #### 1. An appropriate model architecture has been employed

-My model consists of convolutional layers with 5x5 and 3x3 filter sizes and depths between 24 and 64 (`model.py lines35-39`).
+My model consists of convolutional layers with 5x5 and 3x3 filter sizes and depths between 24 and 64 (`model.py lines 35-39`).

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU activations (within each convolutional layer) to introduce nonlinearity, and the data is normalized using a Keras lambda layer (`line 33`).

-#### 2. Attempts to reduce overfitting in the model
+#### 2. Attempts to reduce overfitting of the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+I have used the split of 75% training data and 25% validation data of the full data set.
+To avoid overfitting, more data was collected and augmented by carrying out the following driving methods.
+* 3 laps of center lane driving
+* 1 lap of recovery driving from the sides
+* 1 lap of driving smoothly around the curves

 #### 3. Model parameter tuning